pepperize/cdk-organizations/README.md

 2. Prepare an IAM User with `AdministratorAccess`

-   To deploy your new organization, you have to create an Administrator with an Access Key
+   To deploy your new organization, you have to create an Administrator with an AccessKey

    - [Creating your first IAM admin user and user group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)
    - [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)